Workflows Reference

 Execution model

-hints.gatesare present, gates must be acquired before the job moves toactive - Execution -- The orchestrator assigns the job to a worker.
-The worker spawns the configured harness with the workflow prompt.
+hints.gatesare present, gates must be acquired before child jobs move toactive - Execution -- The scheduler moves each child job to

 The workflow itself does not introduce additional lifecycle states.
-It is a job with extra metadata, not a separate execution primitive.
+It compiles to standard jobs with dependency relations.

 Result data